Gueluak/rt/client/rtv1/options.md

   * Translate texture on the object
   * Use another library to read textures
 * Bump mapping textures
-* Groups
-* Integrated image saving
-* Progress bar with render progress
-* A good GUI with a library (GTK/SDL)
-* Real-time parameter changes
-  * Preview renders should be low-resolution and unshaded
-* Launch renders through the terminal
-* Automatic object creation (torus with spheres, helix)
-* Video to show off RT on YouTube/Vimeo
-* Spherical light (soft shadows)

 * Red/blue 3D
-* Depth of field
 * Skybox

 ## Done